 - Provide the employee with the required legal notices (COBRA benefit continuation, unemployment and workers' compensation notices, etc.).

-If the employee has signed confidentiality notices, noncompete/nondisclosure agreements or other legal documents protecting your company's intellectual property, these should be reviewed as well so that both you and the employee are clear about what the terms of the agreements will be once he or she leaves the company.
+If the employee has signed confidentiality notices, noncompete/nondisclosure agreements or other legal documents protecting your company's intellectual property, these should be reviewed as well so that both you and the employee are clear about the terms of these agreements once they leave the company.

 Conduct an exit interview

-During the interview, Post advised confirming and documenting that the employee has returned all company property; that he or she has not taken, copied or transmitted any intellectual property or sensitive company information; and that he or she is aware of any continuing obligations not to use or appropriate your company's business information.
+During the interview, Post advised confirming and documenting that the employee has returned all company property; that they have not taken, copied or transmitted any intellectual property or sensitive company information; and that they are aware of any continuing obligations not to use or appropriate your company's business information.

 Your exit interview can also help you shape your strategy for the future of that particular position.

 "There can be an effect on morale to consider," said Sier.
 "If the person leaving is unhappy, the team may also be unhappy.
 Implementing change based partly on feedback by the outgoing employee and conversations with the team is essential in creating a better workplace environment and a stronger team."

 Here are some questions to ask and formally document in the exit interview, outlined by Sier: